d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 over the course of training.
 However, there were two problems with this explanation:
 i) This drift is very different from *covariate shift*, rendering the name a misnomer.
-If anything, it's closer to concept drift. ii) The explanation offers an under-specified intuition but leaves the question of *why precisely this technique works* an open question wanting for a rigorous explanation.
+If anything, it is closer to concept drift. ii) The explanation offers an under-specified intuition but leaves the question of *why precisely this technique works* an open question wanting for a rigorous explanation.